 The project significantly reduces the NRB fraction within an area where other GHG mitigation project activities account for NRB fraction in their baseline scenario.

 The impact of the project activity on the NRB fraction within the project boundary is expected to be negligible.
 The size of the project activity is small compared to the scale of the project boundary (country of Nigeria) and thus is not likely to be significant within the target population to affect a change in fNRB.
-The amount of woody biomass saved due to project activity is very less as compared to the total woody biomass consumption in Nigeria i.e., 229,692,183 Tonnes/yr (refer C4 Ecolution report for NRB fraction calculation).
+The amount of woody biomass saved due to project activity is very less as compared to the total woody biomass consumption in Nigeria i.e., 260,884,000 m3/yr (refer to Appendix 7 for detailed NRB fraction calculation).
 Hence It will not have any significant impact on the NRB fraction of Nigeria.